CaioSGoncalves/PysparkProductionReady/README.md

     - The "build" step generates .zip files and the main.py that can be passed to the spark-submit command

+The jobs's transformations can be seen in the ./notebooks folder.

 Folders:

     - ./src: pyspark code and Makefile